ghicheon/CarND-Vehicle-Detection/writeup.md

  I've been thinking of (after some frames..) adding a new car only from specitic area such as bottom line and upper line.
 A car can't appear in the middle of road without crossing upper and bottom line all of a sudden.
 It can reduce false positive.

-I think I spent so much time for this project before thinking of using specific data structure for tracking cars.
-However, I don't think I wasted time.
-Because I could learn a lot thanks to this project!
-In The matrix(1999),  Morpheus said,"There is a difference between knowing the path and walking the path".
-Morpheus was wrong!
-I would say, "There is a "huge" difference between knowing the path and walking the path".